 was the constant companion of [Jefferson's] solitary and studious hours.
 Whenever he was alone he opened the cage and let the bird fly about the room.
 After flitting for a while from one object to another, it would alight on his table and regale him with its sweetest notes...Often when he retired to his chamber, it would hop up the stairs after him, and while he took his siesta, would sit on his couch and pour forth its melodious strains.

 So what in the world does this have to do with presidential history and food?
 Well, not a whole lot, except that Jefferson was reportedly so fond of Dick that he would often let it "perch on his shoulder and take its food from his lips!"

-Although Jefferson didn't leave records of the type of foods he usually fed to his little pet, experts say that mockingbirds generally feed on insects, wild fruit, weeds, and seeds.
+Although Jefferson didn't leave records of the type of foods he usually fed to his favorite feathered friend, experts say that mockingbirds generally feed on insects, wild fruit, weeds, and seeds.
 During the spring and summer, "caterpillars, grasshoppers, ants, bees, and other insects make up most of their diet," and, during the wintertime, they primarily eat vegetable matter.
 Because of their insect-eating habits, most people consider mockingbirds "more helpful than harmful," and no one can dispute the fact that these birds "truly sing for their supper," something that Jefferson took great delight in throughout most of his extraordinary life!